-Eco-innovation is especially vital to achieving sustainable growth and development, which is recognized as a fundamental component of renewable energy policies and initiatives as well as a driver of such adjustments.
-Minimizing adverse environmental effects and developing new markets for goods, services, or procedures aimed at enhancing the environment's sustainability (e.g., conserving energy as well as other assets and cutting down on pollution) are the main goals of eco-innovation.
-Sustainable innovation is a kind of invention that can have a major positive influence on the environment while simultaneously helping both companies and consumers.
-Eco-innovation is either a newly developed or greatly enhanced method, item, organizational modification, or marketing strategy that
+Eco-innovation is especially vital to achieving sustainable growth and development, which is recognized as a fundamental component of renewable energy policies and initiatives and as a driver of such adjustments (Diaz-García et al., 2015; Cai and Li, 2018; Columbo et al., 2019).
+Minimizing adverse environmental effects and developing new markets for goods, services, or procedures aimed at enhancing the environment's sustainability (e.g., conserving energy as well as other assets and cutting down on pollution) are the main goals of eco-innovation (OECD, 2012).
+Sustainable innovation is a kind of invention that can have a major positive effect on the environment while simultaneously helping both companies and consumers.
+Eco-innovation is either a newly developed or greatly enhanced method, item, organizational modification, or marketing strategy that lowers the release of dangerous materials along the course of their entire life cycle (Kemp & Foxon, 2007; OECD, 2012; Donis et al., 2021).